ryan-policheri/EnglandAndSuch/source/sports/sports.rst

 * Manchester City F.C.
 * Leicester City F.C.

-England also has a very famous National Football Team that won, and hosted, the FIFA World Cup at Wembley Stadium back in 1966.
+England has a very famous men's National Football Team that won, and hosted, the FIFA World Cup at Wembley Stadium back in 1966.
+England also has women's National Football Team that has yet to win a World Cup, but has come close twice as runner-up in 1984 and 2009.

 Tennis